The German raider HKS Orion laid a total of 228 mines in the approaches to the Hauraki Gulf on the night of 13/14 June 1940.

-- A zigzag line covering the Colville Channel, overlapping the south eastern end of Great Barrier
+- A zigzag line covering the Colville Channel, overlapping the south eastern end of Great Barrier Island

 Two ships were sunk by mines from this field, RMS Niagara on 19 June 1940 and HMS Puriri on 14 May 1941.
-Niagara was a merchant ship carrying a cargo including a large quantity of gold, while Puriri was a coastal cargo ship commissioned into the navy as a minesweeper and was engaged in minesweeping operations.
+Niagara was a merchant ship carrying a cargo including a large quantity of gold.
+HMS Puriri was a coastal cargo ship commissioned into the navy as a minesweeper.
+She was engaged in minesweeping operations.

-By early 1941 numerous mines had been sighted drifting in the area and minesweeping operations commenced in earnest in June of that year.
-By September 131 had been accounted for and another three were destroyed during 1942 and 1943.
+By early 1941, numerous mines had been sighted drifting in the area, and minesweeping operations commenced in earnest in June of that year.
+By September, 131 mines had been accounted for and another three were destroyed during 1942 and 1943.

 Torpedo and Mining Department, Admiralty, BR 1717 Instructions for Rendering Safe Underwater Weapons: Photographs of Mines 1943 T03130/43, London: HMSO, November 194, plates 23- 24.